ShalakaS/masters_project/docs/README.md

 ## New Skills and Lessons Learned
 There are a few things that I learned in this project:
-* How to not panic and follow a schedule
+* Time management and breaking a bigger task into smaller pieces
-* Parallel processing
+* Parallel processing for web scraping
-* Creating graphics purely in Illustrator
+* Creating custom graphics
-* Different ways of scraping aside from the traditional methods
+* Novel methods of web scraping
-* AI can help debug code
+* Utilising AI to debug code

 ## Future of This Project
-In the coming months I wish to scale the project in multiple directions.
+In the coming months I wish to scale the project in multiple directions:
+* Include all states in the murder case scraper
+* Repeat the process for other types of crime
+* Merge data all types of crimes from all states in the country to make a comprehensive database